 With a fine collection of silk apparel, jewelry, tableware and decorative stone carvings, you’ll surely find the perfect souvenir for your loved ones.
 What’s even more special is that your purchase directly supports Artisans Angkor’s social mission, which employs and provides free training for young Cambodians in rural areas to become skilled artisans.
 Their craftsmanship ultimately preserves the rich fine arts of Cambodian culture, so your support truly reaches far and wide.

-Other things to do in Siem Reap
+Other things to do for 2 days in Siem Reap

 If the above itinerary doesn’t quite fit what you’re looking for, these are great alternatives to include in your trip instead: